-Big cities are engines of culture, community and innovation.
+Big cities are engines of culture, community, and innovation.
 They are the natural leaders who can grasp the climate opportunity to enhance the liveability of their citizens.
-How could they use climate actions to take their leadership to the next level? 🚀
+How can they build a climate plan that takes their leadership to the next level?

-Big cities (here defined as cities with more than 200k inhabitants) face enormous pressure from rapid urbanisation.
-Land -and other resources such as water or food- are under constant competition.
+Big cities (here defined as cities with more than 200k inhabitants) face enormous pressure from rapid urbanization.
+Land — and other resources such as water or food — are under constant competition.
 Yet, big cities have what it takes to take the lead on climate action.

-Internally (big) city teams struggle to demonstrate the urgency of climate plans and push them through the ever-changing political agenda.
+Internally (big) city teams struggle to demonstrate climate plans’ urgency and push them through the ever-changing political agenda.
 In this landscape, competing priorities are always on the horizon.
-On top of this, big cities have many plans, policies, budgets... and cross-sectorial collaboration might be hard to seize.
+On top of this, big cities have many other plans, policies, budgets...
+And cross-sectoral collaboration might be hard to seize.

-Big cities offer the perfect seedbed for innovation.
+Big cities offer the perfect seedbed for innovation, especially when it comes to their climate plan.
 Many technological and social innovations are already happening every day in the streets.
 Yet, city teams can’t keep track of all the innovations and might miss the chance to upscale quality ideas.

-Externally, the sectorial climate challenges of big cities are complex.
-Every big city has its own profile: more industry, more tertiary services, or more touristic.
-However, there is a clear top 5 sector challenges when it comes to emissions: 1) mobility, 2) households, 3) tertiary, 4) industry and 5) government.
-Big cities are natural leaders who can grasp the climate opportunity to enhance the livability for their citizens.
-Our take for big cities: scale-up mature measures and support further development of new measures.
+Externally, the sectoral climate challenges of big cities are complex.
+Every big city has its own profile: more industry, more tertiary services, or more tourism.
+However, there are a clear top 5 sector challenges when it comes to emissions: 1) mobility, 2) households, 3) tertiary, 4) industry, and 5) government.
+Big cities are natural leaders who can grasp the climate opportunity to enhance livability for their citizens.
+Our take for the best big cities climate plan: scale-up mature measures and further develop new standards.

 The focus of mobility in big cities should be simple: connect as many dots as possible.
 Supply local needs and use soft mobility as much as possible.
 Public transport is preferred over private transport, and ultimately a technological shift to electric vehicles is advised.

 - Modal shift to public transport.
-With densely populated big cities, public transport is preferred to optimise space.
-Action example: Tallinn, Estonia (413k inhabitants) implemented free public transport for the citizens.
+With densely populated big cities, public transportation is preferred to optimize space.
+Action example: Tallinn, Estonia (413k inhabitants) implemented free public transport for its citizens.

 - Modal shift to biking/walking.
-This measure aspires to replace the use of cars by bicycles (or to walk) for short journeys.
+This measure aspires to replace the use of cars with bicycles (or walking) for short journeys.
 Action example: Sintra, Portugal (380k inhabitants) is developing 39 km of cycling ways in the city (PT).

 - Reduction of superfluous mileage in traffic.
-This measure aims to take care of local needs, to avoid extra kilometres.
+This measure aims to take care of local needs, to avoid extra kilometers.

 🚀 Support further development:

 - Mobility as a Service*.
-This measure focuses on integrating transport systems into one service.
-This offers a more friendly experience to commuters while increasing the efficiency of the transport system.
+This measure focuses on integrating transport systems into one service, offering a more friendly commuting experience while increasing the transport system’s efficiency.
 Action example: Antwerp, Belgium (500k inhabitants) joins the MaaS Alliance to bring this service to its citizens.

 - Technological shift (electric buses and cars).
 This measure aims to replace fossil-fuel private and public for electric ones.
 Action examples: Dijon, France (250k inhabitants) is on the way to make its bus fleet 100% electric; and learn from Olso, Norway (700k inhabitants) about how the city managed to be the EV capital of the world.